austin-chan/cornellapp/README.md

 ![Design Guide](./designguide.png?raw=true)

 ## Contribute
 Cornellapp from its inception has ideologically been a collaborative application.
 All CL's are encouraged, no matter the size.
-Even if a single word is changed, the change will be appreciated.
+Even if a single word is changed, the change is welcome.

 To submit a code change, fork the repo and create your branch from `master`.
 Make changes and submit a pull request in Github.